jianitian/120-Data-Science-Interview-Questions/data-analysis.md

 For example, if you're doing binary classification, you can use all the probability outputs of your individual models as inputs to a final logistic regression (or any model, really) that can combine the probability estimates.

 One very important point is to make sure that the output of your models are out-of-sample predictions.
 This means that the predicted value for any row in your dataframe should NOT depend on the actual value for that row.
-#### 16. Given that you have wi  data in your o ce, how would you determine which rooms and areas are underutilized and overutilized?
+#### 16. Given that you have wifi  data in your office, how would you determine which rooms and areas are underutilized and overutilized?
   - If the data is more used in one room, then that one is over utilized!
 Maybe account for the room capacity and normalize the data.
 #### 17. How could you use GPS data from a car to determine the quality of a driver?
 #### 18. Given accelerometer, altitude, and fuel usage data from a car, how would you determine the optimum acceleration pattern to drive over hills?